Mrigank-Mishra/AI-Sudoku-Solver/README.md

 ## Learning Outcome

 I learned a lot from this Sudoku Solver project.
-I understood how Artificial Intelligence techniques, like constraint satisfaction can be used to solve problems with a lot of rules.
+I understood how AI techniques, like constraint satisfaction can be used to solve problems with a lot of rules.
 I also saw how using rules can make solving problems faster than trying all solutions.
-This Sudoku Solver project helped me connect the ideas from my AI and ML class to a project.

 ## Limitations